mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

     - Be a projector projecting the image onto a table
     - This is necessary because the players will need to be able to place their figures on the map
 - It must be big enough so that the figures all fit on the map, and are to the correct scale (an ogre taking up more tiles than a human, for example)
-- It must be able to at least connect to the local network
+- It must be able to connect to a server

 Requirements for the dungeon master device:
-- It must be able to at least connect to the local network
+- It must be able to connect to a server
 - It must be able to get input from the dungeon master (e.g when they want to change levels)

 Requirements for room: